 Blockchain is a distributed open ledger.
 Once data has been recorded in a blockchain it becomes very difficult to change it.

 Each block in a blockchain contains the data, the hash of the block and the has of the previous block.

 The data stored inside a block depends on the type of blockchain.

 The bitcoin blockchain for example stores the sender, receiver and the amount of coins.

 A block also has a hash.
 A hash is like a unique number, kind of like a fingerprint to a block.
 If you change anything inside the block the hash will change meaning it has been tampered.

 Because the block has the hash of the previous block, this makes it very secure as all blocks have some sort of relationship due to each one of them containing the hash of the block above them.

 This is the case for all blocks aside from the very first block: the genesis block.

-If you tamper with the second block, the has will change and this will then mean the next blog will no longer have a valid hash of the previous block.
+If you tamper with the second block, the has will change and this will then mean the next block will no longer have a valid hash of the previous block.
 This will make all blocks invalid in the chain.